 It is not possible to make any changes after you have submitted your application, only after your application has been processed and has been considered to be incomplete, you will be able to make any necessary changes.Dit beantwoordt mijn vraagBedankt voor je feedback

 - How can I apply for a pre-master's programme?

 It is not possible to apply directly for a pre-master's programme.
 You need to put in an application for the master's programme of your choice through Studielink.
 We will take your application under consideration and will then proceed to transfer it to a pre-master's programme in case you are not directly eligible for a master's programme.Dit beantwoordt mijn vraagBedankt voor je feedback

-During your admission process at the University of Twente, we request you to provide us with the certified photocopies after you have received a (conditional) admission letter.
+During your admission process at the University of Twente, we request you to provide us with certified photocopies after you have received a (conditional) admission letter.
 Dutch law requires the University of Twente to pursue these certified photocopies of the final documents (after graduation) to finalize a student's enrolment.
-Please send us certified photocopies of your final documents (no temporary or predicted grades documentation) since many students still have to pass their diploma/degree during the summer period.
+Please send us certified photocopies of your final documents.
+If you still have to pass your diploma/degree, please wait until you have received the final documents, as no temporary or predicted documents are accepted.
 The deadline to submit the certified photocopies is before the intake moment of your study.
 Please be aware that you will not be enrolled if we do not receive the documents.